Tool to decrypt/encode with EBCDIC. EBCDIC or Extended Binary Coded Decimal Interchange Code is an encoding system with 8 bits created by IBM.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Extended Binary Coded Decimal Interchange Code (EBCDIC) is an 8-bit computer character encoding created by IBM.
+Extended Binary Coded Decimal Interchange Code (EBCDIC) is an 8-bit computer character encoding system developed by IBM in the 1960s for its mainframe computers.

 To encode in EBCDIC from a binary message (this may be ASCII-encoded text), each 8-bit group is then encoded via the EBCDIC table.